Southern Mazghuna pyramid

 The Southern Mazghuna Pyramid is an ancient Egyptian royal tomb which was built during the 12th or the 13th Dynasty in Mazghuna, 5 km south of Dahshur, Egypt.
 The building was never finished, and is still unknown which pharaoh was the owner, since no appropriate inscription have been found.

 The pyramid was rediscovered in 1910 by Ernest Mackay and excavated in the following year by Flinders Petrie.

-Attribution
+Dating

+The pyramid can be dated to either late 12th Dynasty or early 13th Dynasty.

+12th Dynasty

-The building shares some structural similarities to the Hawara pyramid of Amenemhat III, and for this reason it is usually attributed to his son Amenemhat IV (around the end of the 19th-century BCE).
-In parallel, the near northern Mazghuna pyramid is considered to be the tomb of his sister Sobekneferu, the last ruler of the 12th Dynasty.
+The pyramid might date to the 12th Dynasty, as the building shares some structural similarities to the Hawara pyramid of Amenemhat III.
+For this reason it is usually attributed to Amenemhat IV, while the northern Mazghuna pyramid is attributed to Sobekneferu.

+13th Dynasty

-However, some researchers such as William C. Hayes believed that the southern pyramid was built during the 13th Dynasty, on the basis of some similarities with the pyramid of Khendjer.
-In this case, it should have belonged to one of the many pharaohs who ruled between the beginning of the 13th Dynasty and the loss of control of the northern territory occurred during or soon after the reign of Merneferre Ay.
+William C. Hayes (1953) believed that the southern pyramid was built during the 13th Dynasty, on the basis of some similarities with the pyramid of Khendjer.
+In this case, it could have belonged to one of the many pharaohs who ruled in the 13th Dynasty.